 Create a Positive Reaction: Exploring a Career in Chemistry

-Since chemistry is a required class for most high schools, you’ll likely have an opportunity to start exploring your interest in chemistry.
-In addition, a few characteristics in particular lend themselves to a successful career in the field.
-Successful chemists are detail-oriented problem-solvers.
-They are skilled in math and science.
+Since chemistry is a required class for most high schools, you’ll likely have an opportunity to start exploring your interest in chemistry there.
+You can also work on developing the characteristics and qualifications that are important in the field.
+For example, successful chemists are detail-oriented problem-solvers and are skilled in math and science.
 Their work requires them to be effective both working individually and on a team.

 Thanks to the versatility of their skillset, chemists will find well-paying, stable work in many different industries.
-Both in your studies and in your future career, you can focus on an area of the field that interests you the most; possible areas of specialization include chemical engineering, teaching, forensics, pharmacology and toxicology.
+Both in your studies and in your future career, you can focus on the areas that interest you the most.
+Possible specializations include chemical engineering, teaching, forensics, pharmacology, environmental chemistry, nanochemistry, and toxicology.

 Whatever your interest, students who plan to pursue careers in this field will need to enroll in a bachelor’s degree program in chemistry.
 Such programs include a wide range of related course subjects, such as: